 Instances are the computing units that App Engine uses to automatically scale your application.
 At any given time, your application can be running on one instance or many instances, with requests being spread across all of them.

-Your instances with manual and basic scaling should run indefinitely, but there is no uptime guarantee as instances can get early termination due to failures or restart for the updates.
+Your instances with manual scaling should run indefinitely, but there is no uptime guarantee as instances can get early termination due to failures or restart for the updates.
 Hardware or software failures that cause early termination or frequent restarts can occur without warning and can take considerable time to resolve.

 All flexible instances may be restarted on a weekly basis if there are updates available.
 This schedule is not guaranteed.
 During restarts, critical, backwards-compatible updates are automatically rolled out to the underlying operating system.
 Your application's image will remain the same across restarts.